vmstio/docs/content/projects/vmcrawl.md

 - `/api/v1/instance` for Mastodon 3.x
 - `/about` for Mastodon 3.x

-vmcrawl may perodically attempt to access the following endpoint from known deployments:
+vmcrawl may periodically attempt to access the following endpoint from known deployments:

 - `/api/v1/instance/peers`